Tsylvester8/DRW-genome/README.md

 The <b>analysis</b> folder includes outputs of main analysis done in this paper.

 The <b>bash.scripts</b> folder includes all scripts used to analyse data in the High Performance computing Cluster at the University of Memphis.
-These scripts are modified to

 The <b>data</b> folder includes raw data used for analysis.